Chapter 3 Basic class

 ## 530 taxa with 0 abundance are removed from the otu_table ...

-dataset$sample_sums() %>% range
+mt$sample_sums() %>% range

 ## [1] 10000 10000

-For v0.17.0, the function save_table can be performed to save all the basic data in microtable object to local files, including feature abundance, metadata, taxonomic table, phylogenetic tree and representative sequences.
+The function save_table can be performed to save all the basic data in microtable object to local files, including feature abundance, metadata, taxonomic table, phylogenetic tree and representative sequences.

-dataset$save_table(dirpath = "basic_files", sep = ",")
+mt$save_table(dirpath = "basic_files", sep = ",")

 Then, let’s calculate the taxa abundance at each taxonomic rank using cal_abund().
 This function generate a list called taxa_abund stored in the microtable object.
-This list contain several data frame of the abundance information at each taxonomic rank.
+This list contains several data frame of the abundance information at each taxonomic rank.
 It’s worth noting that the cal_abund() function can be used to solve more complicated cases with special parameters, such as supporting both the relative and absolute abundance calculation and selecting the partial ‘taxonomic’ columns.
-Those have been shown in file2meco package part (https://chiliubio.github.io/microeco_tutorial/file2meco-package.html#humann-metagenomic-results) with complex metagenomic dataset.
+Those have been shown in file2meco package part (https://chiliubio.github.io/microeco_tutorial/file2meco-package.html#humann-metagenomic-results) with complex metagenomic data.

 # use default parameters